3778/website-research/content/join-us.md

 <position initials> - <your name>
 ```

-otherwise it will be deleted.
+otherwise, it will be deleted.
 For example, if Ronald Fisher was applying for the Data Engineer position the email subject would be:

 ```text
 DE - Ronald Fisher